rayct/useful-scripts/bt-battery-status/program-structure.md

-Perfect ✅ — here’s the full **ready-to-zip project structure** with the updated scripts, README.md, .gitignore, and systemd files.
+A full **ready-to-zip project structure** with the updated scripts, README.md, .gitignore, and systemd files.
 You can create the ZIP archive on your system and it will be plug-and-play.

 ---